Clásicos de la Provincia

-Clásicos de la Provincia is the sixth album by Colombian singer/composer Carlos Vives.
-Released in Colombia in late 1993, and internationally on February 22, 1994, the album is a collection of Colombian vallenato standards.
-The album made Vives a superstar in Colombia and was his breakthrough in the Vallenato genre.
+Clásicos de la Provincia is the sixth album by Colombian singer-songwriter Carlos Vives.
+Released in Colombia in late 1993, and internationally on February 22, 1994, the album is a collection of Colombian vallenato classics.
+The album made Vives a superstar in Colombia and was his breakthrough in the vallenato genre.

-The album sold over 1,400,000 copies in Colombia, and 3 millions of copies worldwide in it first 6 months of been released.
+The album sold over 1.4 million copies in Colombia, and 3 million copies worldwide in its first 6 months of being released.
+Worldwide copies stands at 4 million.